What Is Hyperhidrosis and What Is Botulinum Toxin?

-Please consult a qualified health care provider/physician to discuss how the information presented here may be appropriate for your skin care.
 For any drugs discussed here, please consult the drug package insert for complete prescribing information and for complete information regarding side effects.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.

 Hornberger J, Grimes K, Naumann M, et al. Recognition, diagnosis, and treatment of primary focal hyperhidrosis.
 J Am Acad Dermatol.2004;51(2):274-286; PMID: 15280848.

 Hamm H. Impact of hyperhidrosis on quality of life and its assessment.
 Dermatol Clin.2014;32(4):467-476; PMID: 25152339.

 Campanati A, Penna L, Guzzo T, et al. Quality-of-life assessment in patients with hyperhidrosis before and after treatment with botulinum toxin: results of an open-label study.
 Clin Ther.2003;25(1):298-308; PMID: 12637128.